shotgunsoftware/developer.shotgunsoftware.com/docs/ko/trusted-solutions/tier1.md

 layout: default
 title: Isolation Features
 pagename: tier1-index
-lang: en
+lang: ko
 ---

 # Isolation Feature Set

 ![isolation-theme](./tier1/images/isolation_theme.jpg)

-The isolation feature set is an hybrid solution that satisfies strict security and legal requirements, while minimizing ShotGrid System Admin specific required knowledge and maintenance.
+The isolation feature set is an hybrid solution that satisfies strict security and legal requirements, while minimizing {% include product %} System Admin specific required knowledge and maintenance.
 These features enable creative studios to confidently meet their supplier’s and studio’s highly stringent security, privacy, and performance requirements—from the cloud.

 Continue to [About the isolation feature set](./tier1/getting_started/about.md) for more details.